-Ski holidays are the ultimate winter getaway, pristine slopes, crisp mountain air, and cosy après-ski moments by the fire.
+Ski holidays are the ultimate winter getaway—pristine slopes, crisp mountain air, and cosy après-ski moments by the fire.
 But let’s be honest, staying warm without looking like a walking duvet is a challenge.
-The good news?
+The good news is that you can master the slopes and après-ski in style.
 You can master the slopes and après-ski in style with the right wardrobe choices.
-Whether you’re heading off a luxury alpine retreat or an exciting school ski trip, here’s how to stay warm while looking effortlessly chic.
+Whether you’re heading off to a luxury alpine retreat or an exciting school ski trip, here’s how to stay warm while looking effortlessly chic.

 1. The Base Layer: Your Foundation for Warmth and Comfort